Plan released for $440M in Idaho education rescue money

 State officials in the draft plan also said there will be an effort to "develop strategies to analyze intervention priorities outside of the academic context, such as student social/emotional health and economic need, which may have changed based on the ongoing COVID-19 disruptions."

-State officials said K-12 enrollment dropped by several thousand students from the previous school year, and some districts saw declines of more than 5%.
+State officials said K-12 enrollment dropped by several thousand students from the previous school year, and some districts saw declines of more than 5 percent.

 The plan includes a breakdown of how the money will be spread among some 800 entities that include school districts, charter schools and the Idaho Bureau of Educational Services for the Deaf and the Blind.